paintparty/fireworks/README.md

 <br>

 ## Printing Elision / Production Stubs
-Fireworks provides a compiler elision flag, and also separate production-stub artifacts.
-So don't have to worry about production code that contains tapping/debugging code that you forgot to remove.
+Fireworks provides a compiler elision flag, and also separate stub artifacts for production releases.
+So you don't have to worry about production code that contains tapping/debugging code that someone forgot to remove.
 When elided, the macros don't print anything - they just expand to the original form itself.

 Elide Fireworks printing for non-dev builds with `{:jvm-opts ["-Dfireworks.elide=true"]}` Separate AOT/uberjar build should also elide it this way.

-#### ClojureScript
+#### Using `:ns-aliases` in ClojureScript projects with Shadow
 This is mostly relevant to projects built with shadow-cljs.

 In addition to the compiler-flag elison described above, for production builds using shadow-cljs you can use the [`io.github.paintparty/fireworks-stubs`](https://github.com/paintparty/fireworks-stubs) library.
 Just use whatever is the most recent version (it may be an earlier version number than the latest fireworks, but they are in fact in sync).